 - Affecting security breaches or disruptions of internet communications.
 Security breaches include, but are not limited to, accessing data of which the customer is not an intended recipient or logging onto a server or account that the customer is not expressly authorized to access.
 For purposes of this section, “disruption” includes, but is not limited to, port scans, ping floods, packet spoofing, forged routing information, deliberate attempts to overload a service, and attempts to “crash” a host.

 - Using any program/script/command, or sending messages of any kind, designed to interfere with a user’s terminal session, by any means, locally or by the internet.

 - Executing any form of network monitoring that will intercept data not intended for the Customer.

 - Harassment, whether through language, frequency, or size of messages, is prohibited.

 - Sending unsolicited mail messages, including the sending of “junk mail” or other advertising material to individuals who did not specifically request such material (“e-mail spam”).
 Customers are explicitly prohibited from sending unsolicited bulk mail messages.
 This includes, but is not limited to, bulk mailing of commercial advertising, informational announcements, and political tracts.
 Such material may only be sent to those who have explicitly requested it.
-If a recipient asks to stop receiving e-mail, the Customer must not send that person any further e-mail.
+If a recipient asks to stop receiving e-mails, the Customer must not send that person any further e-mails.

 - Creating or forwarding “chain letters” or other “pyramid schemes” of any type, whether or not the recipient wishes to receive such mailings.